 - Scuba diving at Dive Inn Corfu

-Southwestern Corfu and Agios Georgios are destinations where one could spend their entire trip but don’t forget to rent a car and check out some of the other amazing areas of Corfu that we’ve mentioned.
+Southwestern Corfu and Agios Georgios are destinations where one could spend one’s entire trip.
+Don’t forget to rent a car and check out some of the other amazing areas of Corfu that we’ve mentioned.
 If this sounds like the place you want to stay, choose from these top accommodations:

-- Best Budget Hotel in Agios Georgios: Ionian Boutique Apartments
+- Budget Hotel in Agios Georgios: Ionian Boutique Apartments

-- Best Mid-Range Hotel in Agios Georgios: Labranda Sandy Beach Resort
+- Mid-Range Hotel in Agios Georgios: Labranda Sandy Beach Resort

-- Best Luxury Hotel in Agios Georgios: Kairaba Sandy Villas
+- Luxury Hotel in Agios Georgios: Kairaba Sandy Villas

 Tours in Corfu